Entanglement growth in the dark intervals of a locally monitored free-fermion chain

-A generic quantum trajectory described in Eq.~(\ref{eq:sto_schrodi}) results in a series of evolutions under an effective non-Hermitian Hamiltonian $H_{NH} = H_0 - i\frac{\gamma}{2}n_{j_0}$, interrupted by random quantum jumps where the number of fermions at site $j_0$ is measured.
+A generic quantum trajectory described in Eq.~(\ref{eq:sto_schrodi}) results in a series of evolutions under an effective non-Hermitian Hamiltonian $H_{NH} = H_0 - i\frac{\gamma}{2}n_{j_0}$, (corresponding to the first line of Eq.~(\ref{eq:sto_schrodi})), interrupted by random quantum jumps where the number of fermions at site $j_0$ is measured.
 Two limits of this problem have been studied: (i) the fully post-selected evolution corresponding to a trajectory with no quantum jumps, also called the no-click limit, where the problem reduces to free fermions in an imaginary scattering potential~\cite{stefanini2023orthogonalitycatastropheluttingerliquid,dolgirev2020nongaussian} and (ii) the dynamics of the average state described by a Lindblad master equation for a free fermion chain subject to a local dephasing~\cite{dolgirev2020nongaussian}.

 In this work we are interested in studying the entanglement structure of quantum trajectories evolving under the protocol described above.
-Since the evolution conserves the purity and the initial state is chosen to be pure we can consider the von Neumann entanglement entropy defined as $S_\xi (t) = - \mathrm{Tr}_A \left[ \rho_\xi^A(t) \ln \rho_\xi^A (t) \right] $ where we have introduced a bi-partition A,B (cf Fig.~\ref{fig:oms_ent} (a) ), with the reduced density matrix $\rho^A_\xi (t) = \mathrm{Tr}_B \lvert \psi_\xi (t) \rangle \langle \psi_\xi (t) \rvert $.
+We consider a pure initial state, a Fermi sea with constant filling, $\nu$.
+Such a choice makes the no-click evolution a local quench, since it is an eigenstate of the Hermitian part of $H_{NH}$.
+Different choices of initial state do not change qualitatively the results, as we discuss in Appendix A. Since the system remains Gaussian along the quantum trajectory, Eq.~(\ref{eq:sto_schrodi}) can be efficiently simulated~\cite{legal2024entanglementdynamicsmonitoredsystems}.
+Furthermore, since the purity is conserved by the stochastic dynamics we can characterize the entanglement via the von Neumann entanglement entropy defined as $S_\xi (t) = - \mathrm{Tr}_A \left[ \rho_\xi^A(t) \ln \rho_\xi^A (t) \right] $ where we have introduced a bi-partition A,B (cf Fig.~\ref{fig:oms_ent} (a) ), with the reduced density matrix $\rho^A_\xi (t) = \mathrm{Tr}_B \lvert \psi_\xi (t) \rangle \langle \psi_\xi (t) \rvert $.
 In the following, we will discuss in particular the behavior of the entanglement entropy averaged over the measurement noise as

-We choose, as an initial state, a Fermi sea with constant filling, $\nu$.
-This choice makes the no-click evolution a local quench, since it is an eigenstate of the Hermitian part of $H_{NH}$.
-Since the system remains Gaussian along the quantum trajectory, Eq.~(\ref{eq:sto_schrodi}) can be efficiently simulated~\cite{legal2024entanglementdynamicsmonitoredsystems}.